Winning House Team

 South Milford became my home in the summer of 2017.
 My partner and I settled here and have been enjoying life in the village ever since.

 I’m a specialist in learning, talent management and resourcing.
 My career in HR began in 2009 when I joined a utilities company focussing on developing the capability of our 36k global employees.

 I hope my experiences developing people solutions and managing organisational change are an asset to the school’s governing committee.

 When I’m not at work you’ll find me pottering around in the garden, experimenting in the kitchen, or running in all weather.
 I also study Italian and try to squeeze in a trip to Italy once a year, just to practise!

-I moved from Pontefract to Sherburn in Elmet in 1985 and have commuted into Leeds ever since.
+I moved from Pontefract to Sherburn in Elmet in 1985 and have commuted to jobs in various cities ever since.

-My background is in financial services, specialising in pension-related issues.
-I have worked for a few market leaders in various interesting roles and I currently work for Investec Wealth & Investment in a new role as a paraplanner, writing technical reports for clients who have very different wealth-related issues.
+My background is in financial services, specialising in pension-related issues and have worked for a few market leaders in various interesting roles.
+I currently work for City of York Council dealing with the finances of people for whom the Council have been appointed as a deputy by the Court of Protection.

 I made a decision in 2018, following my husband's retirement, to become more involved with the immediate community.

 I applied to be part of the governing body as I believe a good early years education is a solid foundation that provides children with the confidence and ability to fulfil their potential, whatever that may be.
 I aim to help the school continue to provide all its pupils with a brilliant and inspirational education that will prepare them for the next chapter of their lives.